-When it comes to creating content for the the various types of automated marketing campaigns, one size definitely does not fit all.
+When it comes to creating content for the the various types of marketing automation campaigns, one size definitely does not fit all.
 Let’s take a look at some specific ways content is used in these.

 >> Download the Whitepaper: How to Leverage Content Marketing to Power Your B2B Marketing Automation Funnel

 When it comes to TOFU content, your email subscriber program is your chief player.
 And people at the TOFU are looking for information, not calls to action to buy.

 This is where someone visiting your website, reading your blog or consuming other content has raised their hand to be on your mailing list to receive more information such as newsletters, blog posts, how-to’s and upcoming event information.
 These are emails that are scheduled to go out on a regular basis.

 Though almost every type of content can be appropriate for your subscriber program, by far the most common TOFU content will be your blog articles.
 These are great because they drive the customer to your blog for valuable content, where they can also receive additional offers for ebooks, whitepapers and other free content that will drive them into the middle of the funnel.

 Though there shouldn’t be formal calls-to-action here, your signature should contain contact information and a soft CTA link to a free demo, test drive or more information specific to your product or offer.
 This usually takes the form of a P.S. or a simple sentence along the lines of, “Start your free demo and find out how quickly we can help grow your business.”

 Education drips are (obviously) for educating the consumer, so you can use every form of content previously discussed, depending on where and when the content falls in the drip.

 Unlike a subscriber program, where information is sent out on a regular, recurring schedule, a drip campaign sends out emails based on:

 - Predetermined time intervals